The linking von Neumann algebras of W*-TROs: The results

 ($\Leftarrow$) Assume that $e\M e$ is weak$^{\ast}$-exact.
 By Lemma \ref{ABC}, there is a family $\{Q_{\alpha}: \alpha\in {\Gamma}\}$ of mutually disjoint subprojections of $e$ such that $\sum_\alpha C_{Q_{\alpha}}=1$, and $C_{Q_{\a}}=Q_{\a}+\sum_i Q_{\a}^{i}$ where all $Q_{\a}^{i}$ are equivalent to $Q_{\a}$ for each $\alpha$.
 By Lemmas \ref{DR3.6} and \ref{DR3.5}, we have $Q_{\a}\M Q_{\a}$ is weakly exact for each $\a\in {\Gamma}$.
 It follows from Lemma \ref{lem:diagonal} that $C_{Q_{\a}}\M C_{Q_{\a}}$ is a weakly exact von Neumann algebra.
 Since the direct sum of weakly exact von Neumann algebras is again weakly exact, $\M=\sum_{\a\in {\Gamma}} C_{Q_{\a}}\M $ is a weakly exact von Neumann algebra.
 This completes the proof. \end{proof}

-It follows from Proposition \ref{prop3.9} that for a $W^\ast$-TRO $V$, we have $R(V)$ is weak$^{\ast}$-exact if and only if $M(V)$ or $N(V)$ is a weakly exact von Neumann algebra.
+It follows from Proposition \ref{prop3.9} that for a $W^\ast$-TRO $V$, the linking $W^*$-algebra $R(V)$ is weak$^{\ast}$-exact if and only if $M(V)$ or $N(V)$ is a weakly exact von Neumann algebra.
 The following result is immediate and it adds condition (2') to the list in \cite[Theorem 4.1]{DR}.

 \begin{thm} Let $V$ be a $W^\ast$-TRO.
 Then the following are equivalent. \begin{enumerate} \item[(1)] $V$ is weak$^{\ast}$-exact.

 \item[(2)] $M(V)$ and $N(V)$ are weak$^{\ast}$ exact.

 \item[(2')] $M(V)$ or $N(V)$ is weak$^{\ast}$ exact.